What is the purpose of the Graduate Game Plan? And why should you read it?

 - Should complete all degree requirements within 5 years of enrolment and must within 6 years (not counting leaves of absence).
 Extensions may be granted by G+PS if fully justified by the supervisor and program.

 View the Policies and Procedures page for more information.

 All UBC researchers are required to:

-- Give proper recognition to those who have made intellectual contributions to the content of your publication; refrain from representing others' academic work as one's own (this is plagiarism)
+- Give proper recognition to those who have made intellectual contributions to the content of their publication; refrain from representing others' academic work as one's own (this is plagiarism)

-- Conform to UBC requirements for working with humans, animals, biohazards, radioisotopes, and the environment (these may need Research Ethics Board approval)
+- Conform to UBC requirements for working with animals, biohazards and radioisotopes, and the environment

 - Use scholarly and scientific rigor in obtaining, recording, and analyzing data, and in reporting results